drkcutie/Nest/README.md

-## FUNCTIONAL REQUIREMENTS
+Functional Requirements

-Authentication / Login Register:
+1. Authentication / Login and Registration

 The system must allow users to register, log in, and authenticate securely.
-Specific requirements include:

-    Password Complexity: Enforce strong password rules, including a mix of uppercase, lowercase, numbers, and special characters.
+- Password Complexity: Users must create strong passwords that include a mix of uppercase letters, lowercase letters, numbers, and special characters.
-    Error Handling: Provide appropriate error messages for invalid login attempts, registration failures, and password mismatches.
+- Error Handling: Provide user-friendly error messages for scenarios like invalid login attempts, registration failures, and password mismatches.
-    Session Management: Ensure secure session handling using token-based authentication, with features like session expiration and logout options.
+- Session Management: Implement secure session handling using token-based authentication.
+Features like session expiration and logout options ensure security.
-    Database Support: Implement authentication using relational (MySQL, PostgreSQL) or non-relational (MongoDB) databases, with Django handling server-side logic.
+- Database Support: Use relational (MySQL, PostgreSQL) or non-relational (MongoDB) databases for authentication, with Django handling the server-side logic.

-Link Organizer:
+2. Link Organizer

-Users must be able to manage their external links, such as scheduled meetings.
-Features include:
+Users can manage their external links (e.g., scheduled meetings) using the following features:

-    Add Links: Allow users to add new links with details like the name, URL, and description.
+- Add Links: Users can add new links with details such as the name, URL, and a description.
-    Edit Links: Provide functionality for users to modify existing link details.
+- Edit Links: Users can modify existing link details.
-    Delete Links: Users can delete links they no longer need.
+- Delete Links: Users can remove links they no longer need.
-    View Links: Display a list of saved links with sorting and filtering options.
+- View Links: Display saved links in a list, with sorting and filtering options.
-    Categorization: Enable users to organize links by predefined or custom categories for easier management.
+- Categorization: Users can organize links into predefined or custom categories for better management.

-Categorization:
+3. Categorization

-Users must be able to categorize their data or content using the following features:
+Users can categorize data and content with the following capabilities:

-    Predefined and Custom Categories: Users can choose from predefined categories or create their own.
+- Predefined and Custom Categories: Choose from predefined categories or create custom ones for better organization.
-    Tagging and Filtering: Users can assign tags to items and filter them by category, tag, or other attributes.
+- Tagging and Filtering: Assign tags to items and filter content by category, tag, or other attributes.

-Parsing Events:
+4. Parsing Events

-Automatically parse scheduled links into organized, easy-to-view events, making it easier for users to manage tasks and deadlines.
+The system automatically parses scheduled links into organized, easy-to-view events, helping users manage tasks and deadlines more efficiently.

-2.2 Optional Features
+Optional Features

-Automated Schedule Gap Identification and Task Assignment:
+5. Automated Schedule Gap Identification and Task Assignment

-The system should automatically identify gaps in users' schedules and assign tasks to fill those gaps.
-Features include:
+Enhance productivity with automated gap detection and task assignment.

-    Gap Detection: Analyze work, school, or event schedules to identify free time within a 24-hour period.
+-Gap Detection: Analyze work, school, or event schedules to identify free time within a 24-hour period.
-    Task Assignment: Automatically suggest or assign tasks to available time slots.
+-Task Assignment: Automatically suggest or assign tasks to available time slots.
-    Recursive Scheduling: Apply gap detection and task assignment for a week or month.
+-Recursive Scheduling: Apply gap detection and task assignment over a week or a month.

-Notifications / Reminders:
+6. Notifications / Reminders

 Allow users to set notifications or reminders for upcoming tasks, events, or schedule changes.

-Time Estimation for Tasks:
+7. Time Estimation for Tasks

-Let users estimate the duration of tasks, with the scheduler adjusting available time slots based on these estimates.
+Enable users to estimate the duration of tasks.
+The scheduler will automatically adjust available time slots based on these estimates.

-Priority-Based Scheduling:
+8. Priority-Based Scheduling

-Enable users to assign priorities to tasks or events, ensuring high-priority items are scheduled first.
+Allow users to assign priority levels to tasks or events, ensuring high-priority items are scheduled first.

-Recurring Tasks and Events:
+9. Recurring Tasks and Events

 Support recurring scheduling for tasks or events (daily, weekly, or monthly) to automate repetitive tasks.
 ## GANTT CHART